dougfunny1983/lovely-log/README.md

 # lovely-log
-Beautiful ways of presenting a print in the terminal
+Beautiful ways of presenting a print in the terminal  FRONTEND

-One autumn afternoon, I was introduced by my Trybe course instructor, a way to use descriptive and colorful logs at the terminal.
+One autumn afternoon, I was introduced by my Trybe course instructor, a way to use descriptive and colorful logs at the terminal FRONTEND.
 From there I came up with the idea of making a library with his gits, to be able to use in the terminal.
 That's where Lovely Log was born.
-Simple, educational and most importantly ...
+Simple, educational and most importantly...
 Lindinho!

 How to use?
 Import the library, and use them instead of a 'log' normally.